Ye-Dehuo/Longitudinal-Flight-Control-of-a-Fixed-Wing-Aircraft/README.md

 ![alt](/img/CAP_CATB.jpg)

-It can be observed that the aircraft meets Level 1 flight quality requirements during the cruising phase<br>
+It can be observed that the aircraft meets Level 1 flight quality requirements during the cruising phase (Moreover, the designed control system can also meet Level 1 flight quality under Type C flight phase)<br>

 (2) $C^*$ Index